Guidelines for Transfer Credit Approval

 CoE students can click on the blue button below to submit this information.

-****If the course(s) you are requesting be evaluated are NOT LISTED on either database you must submit the following materials to email@example.com prior to requesting the course(s) be evaluated/submitting a TCAF (see 1-6 below).
-Either that, OR material can be submitted during TCAF submission by either including a link/syllabus URL to course material, OR clicking on "Submit Form" after which you will be prompted to upload 1 PDF per course request.
+***If the course(s) you are requesting be evaluated are NOT listed on either database you must submit the following materials to firstname.lastname@example.org prior to requesting the course(s) be evaluated/submitting a TCAF (see 1-6 below).
+Either that, OR material can be submitted during TCAF submission by either including a link/syllabus URL to course material, OR clicking on "Submit Form" AFTER which you will be prompted to upload 1 PDF per course request.
+The minimum needed for review is usually a detailed syllabus, but some courses require more.
+We prefer 1 PDF file per course over a link to material.
+If material is not directly accessible from a link it must be converted into a PDF.
+Do not give us a link to a course guide on another institutions webpage, and expect us to locate material for the course.
 If emailing, ALWAYS INCLUDE YOUR FULL NAME AND UM ID NUMBER IN THE SUBJECT LINE OF EVERY EMAIL YOU SEND.
-If the course(s) are already approved and not expiring, you do not need to submit any course material with your TCAF.
-If you are participating in a study abroad program, please contact your study abroad advisor for assistance in locating and/or obtaining course syllabi.
+If the course(s) are already approved as you desire and not expiring you do not need to submit any course material with your TCAF.
+If you desire reevaluation for something better, evaluation in the first place, or the course is expiring material needs to be submitted for review.
+If you are participating in a study abroad program, please contact your study abroad advisor for assistance in locating and/or obtaining course syllabi prior to submitting evaluation requests.

-- The UM course for which you are seeking credit specified by an accurate UM departmental abbreviation and course number.(EX: MATH 115)
+The UM course for which you are seeking credit specified by an accurate UM departmental abbreviation and course number.(e.g., MATH 115)

 Not sure what UM course to request?
-Search CoE courses per department: http://www.engin.umich.edu/college/academics/bulletin/courses or search LSA courses https://lsa.umich.edu/cg/ Remember that departmental credit within a particular UM subject area may also be requested.
+Search CoE courses or search LSA courses.
+Remember that departmental credit within a particular UM subject area may also be requested.
 For MECHENG & EECS courses especially, students need to look over the ME course profiles or EECS course profiles prior to making submissions to ensure that all the critical topics are covered.
 Students also need to provide information showing coverage of key topics.

 Step 3 - Review Process